-The official COVID contact tracing apps which have since been developed around the world all have the same aim: to alert people if they have come into contact with the disease and need to isolate to stop its spread.
+The official COVID contact tracing apps that have been developed worldwide have the same aim: to alert people if they have come into contact with the disease and need to isolate to stop its spread.
 They mostly function under the same principle too.
 They count on users to voluntarily download and install an app on their smartphones.

-Centralized vs decentralized?
+Centralized vs. decentralized?

 Two approaches to contact tracing apps have emerged, a centralized model and a decentralized one.
-In the former, the app gathers anonymized user data and uploads it to a remote centralized server where contact matches are made if a user reports symptoms or is diagnosed with COVID-19, the people who were in contact with him and also use the app are notified.
-User data is uploaded to and stored on government-run centralized servers.
-In the more widely adopted decentralized model, users have more control over their information.
-All contact information is kept only on users’ phones and there is no central database accessible by the government or authorities.
+In the former, the app gathers anonymized user data and uploads it to a remote centralized server where contact matches are made.
+If a user reports symptoms or is diagnosed with COVID-19, the people who were in contact with him and also use the app are notified.
+User data is uploaded to and stored on government-run centralized servers in the case of contact tracing apps based on a centralized model.

 The main difference between the two models is not only a question of privacy but one of trust.
 While proponents of the centralized approach argue that the data collected could provide authorities with helpful insights into the spread of the disease, critics are not convinced.
 Instead, they find several aspects of the centralized model rather problematic:

 Americans trust Big Tech

-When asked more specifically what data, health-related or general, they were worried about being collected or leaked, participants cited most concern about general information such as their name, address, gender, and age.
+When asked more specifically what data, health-related or general, they were worried about being collected or leaked, participants cited concerns about general information such as their name, address, gender, and age.
 Taking that research into account, it makes sense that most Americans would trust the technology put forth by Big Tech.

 Despite efforts from those who fall on both sides of the debate – whether privacy advocates or those in public health – the only way to really evaluate the efficacy of a tracing app is if enough people are willing to put their trust into the technology and use them.
 So far, the adoption rates have been below the recommended rate of 60% in the countries where contact tracing apps are voluntary.